Corey Dillon: College career

 Dillon played junior college football as a freshman at Garden City Community College in Garden City, Kansas, rushing for 1,165 yards and 16 touchdowns in 1994.
 The following year, he played at Dixie State College—now known as Utah Tech University—in St. George, Utah, rushing for 1,899 yards and 20 touchdowns in 279 attempts.
 Dillon was chosen JC Offensive Back of the Year by College Sports magazine.

 At the University of Washington in Seattle, Dillon played one season of college football with the Huskies in 1996.
 Known for using a very aggressive and punishing style of running, Dillon set the team all-time single-season records for rushing yards (1,695 yards) and touchdowns scored (24).
+That season, he led the nation with 22 rushing touchdowns and in scoring with 138 points.
 In the first quarter against San Jose State in mid-November, Dillon rushed for 222 yards and caught an 83-yard touchdown pass, setting NCAA records for both rushing yards and all-purpose yards (305) in one quarter.
 Dillon did not re-enter the game as the Huskies were comfortably ahead 25–0 by the end of the first quarter on a cold and rainy afternoon.
 The Dawgs led 43–3 at the half and won 53–10.

 In the 1996 Holiday Bowl against Colorado, Dillon rushed for 140 yards and added two more touchdowns to his regular-season total of 23.
 He scored five TDs in a 41–21 victory over UCLA, earning Sports Illustrated National Player of the Week honors as he rushed for 145 yards and added 53 yards in receptions.